Choosing and Optimizing Packet Transmission Protocols Based on Performance Benchmarks

 A key question remains: what format should be used to transmit the packet data?
 JSON, MessagePack, or a custom binary protocol?

-JSON and MessagePack have well-defined standards, offer broad compatibility, and reduce bugs due to their simplicity.
+JSON and MessagePack have well-defined standards, offer broad compatibility, and reduce bugs due to they simplicity.
 However, they sacrifice some performance.
 A custom binary protocol allows for more control by removing unnecessary fields and keys, reducing memory allocations and GC pressure.

-Optimizaton strategies for the custom binary protocol:
+Optimization strategies for the custom binary protocol:

 - Represent fixed-size fields like CaptureInfo and Id in a compact byte layout.
 For example, CaptureLength and Length can be encoded in two bytes, and Id can be represented in one byte if its range is limited.